 A mask that doesn't fit leaks.
 A leaking full-face mask is more disorienting than a leaking traditional mask, because water fills your entire breathing space, not just the area in front of your eyes.

 Check the sizing chart before you buy.
-Masks with multiple size options, like the Cressi Duke's three sizes or the SEAC Unica's junior size, give you a better shot at a proper seal than a mask that only comes in one size.
+Masks with multiple size options, like the Cressi Duke's two sizes or the SEAC Unica's junior size, give you a better shot at a proper seal than a mask that only comes in one size.
 The facial skirt should be soft silicone or a hypoallergenic material that conforms to your face without gaps.

 Breathing System